 3. Marble Tile

 Our bathroom is quite big – and I chose a rather small tile.
-I ended up falling in love with a hexagon marble penny tile, and decided to use it as a floor tile in the space.
+I ended up falling in love with a hexagon marble penny tile by Olympia Tile, and decided to use it as a floor tile in the space.
 It’s the same tile I used in our Powder Room (a much smaller space).
 I was warned about the perils of small tiles and the grout cleaning that comes with it, and politely ignored ever single one of those warnings.
 My one regret in this space?
 WHITE GROUT.
 Seriously.
 I live with 3 guys, and it’s a huge pain in the derrière to clean.
 If you are going to choose a small tile for your floor, may I suggest any other grout colour than white?
 You can thank me later.
 All that being said I love the way the tile looks.